Moraga Estate: Wines

 Under the brand Moraga Bel Air, it grew the following varietals of Bordeaux wine: Cabernet, Merlot, Petit Verdot, Cabernet Franc and Sauvignon blanc.
 It is grown on naturally deep gravel soil and annual rainfall of 24 inches.
 The first wine, the Moraga Red Table Wine, a blend of Cabernet Sauvignon and Merlot, was made by winemaker Bruno D'Alfonso at the Sanford Winery in 1989 and sold in 1992.
 The wine was made by D'Alfonso until the 1992 vintage, when production shifted to the Etude facility in Napa, where Tony Soter made the wine.
 The first Moraga White Table Wine was produced in 1998 and released in 2000.
 After Tony Soter, Scott Rich became winemaker in 1999 and stayed in that position until 2021.
-Paul Warson began in May of 2021 to continue the tradition of growing outstanding wines in Los Angeles.
+Paul Warson began in May 2021 to continue the tradition of growing outstanding wines in Los Angeles.

 The wines were served at the Bel Air Bar and Grill, Bel-Air Country Club, The Beverly Hills Hotel, Patina, Spago, and Morton's The Steakhouse.
 They have received good reviews from wine critics Jancis Robinson and Robert M. Parker, Jr.